Pereingo/statsd-csharp-client/README.md

 Via the static Metrics class:
 -----------------------------

-At start of your app, configure the metrics class like this:
+At start of your app, configure the `Metrics` class like this:

     var metricsConfig = new MetricsConfig
     {